nongpolymath/UnitTestsDocker/README.md

 # UnitTestsDocker
-Generic unit tests for web applications using POM for python selenium
+Generic unit tests for web applications styled in POM using python selenium